Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/magnetmen/_index.md

 multiplayermode: "competitive"
 language: EN
 genre: ["opg", "strategy", "map"]
-playtime: 30
+playtime: 20
 playercount: [2,3,4]
-complexity: medium
+complexity: small
 ages: everyone

 ---

 {{% boardgame-intro heading="" %}}

-A [One Paper Game](/boardgames#one_paper_games) in which you must score the most points before the Magnetmen repel you from the entire board!
+A [One Paper Game](/boardgames#one_paper_games) about scoring points before the Magnetmen repel you from the entire board!

 {{% /boardgame-intro %}}